George Santos pleads guilty, acknowledging lies and blaming ambition for conning his way to Congress

 CENTRAL ISLIP, N.Y.
-(AP) — George Santos, who spun lies about his life into an 11-month stint in Congress, pleaded guilty Monday to wire fraud and aggravated identity theft in a case that led to his expulsion from office and the admission that he'd allowed ambition to cloud his judgment.
+(AP) — George Santos, who spun lies about his life into an 11-month stint in Congress, pleaded guilty Monday to wire fraud and aggravated identity theft in a case that led to his expulsion from office.
+He blamed his ambition for clouding his judgment and said he was “flooded with deep regret.”

-The former representative, 36, is likely to spend at least six years in prison and owes more than $370,000 in restitution.
-His guilty plea in federal court on Long Island came weeks before the case was to go to trial.
-He is to remain free on bond until he is sentenced on Feb.
+Santos, 36, is likely to spend at least six years in prison and owes more than $570,000 in restitution and forfeiture after tearfully admitting that he duped voters, deceived donors and stole the identities of 11 people, including his own family members, to make donations to his campaign.

+Santos’ guilty plea in federal court on Long Island came weeks before the case was to go to trial, punctuating one of the more bizarre stories in modern political lore.
+He remains free on bond awaiting sentencing Feb.
 7.

 “I betrayed the trust of my constituents and supporters.
-I deeply regret my conduct,” the New York Republican said, his voice trembling as he entered the plea.
+I deeply regret my conduct,” the former New York representative said, his voice trembling as he entered the plea.

-Santos — elected in 2022 after bandying falsehoods about his wealth and background, including a lie that his mother perished in the 9/11 attacks — told reporters outside court that his political ambitions had led him “to make decisions that were unethical.”
+Santos was elected in 2022 after bandying stories — later proven false — about his wealth and background, including a lie that his mother perished in the 9/11 attacks.
+As his biography unraveled, Santos went to great lengths to defend himself, once saying he was “Jew-ish,” not Jewish, when confronted about his campaign claim that his grandparents had fled the Holocaust.

+Once regarded as a rising Republican star after flipping a district covering parts of Queens and Long Island's Gold Coast, Santos faced scrutiny even before taking office.
+Reports he lied about having a career at top Wall Street firms and a college degree were followed by questions about how he funded his campaign.

+Outside court, Santos told reporters Monday his political ambitions led him “to make decisions that were unethical.”

 “Pleading guilty is a step I never imagined I’d take, but it is a necessary one because it is the right thing to do,” Santos said.
 “It’s not only a recognition of my misrepresentation to others, but more profoundly, it is my own recognition of the lies I told myself over these past years.”

-U.S. Attorney Breon Peace said that in pleading guilty, Santos had told the truth “after years of telling lies.”
+U.S. Attorney Breon Peace said Santos, in pleading guilty, told the truth “after years of telling lies.”

 “And that truth is he is a criminal,” Peace said.